asminer/meddly/docs/_releases/unreleased.md

 * Node reduction (in class ```forest```) is now a local operation;
   helper virtual methods (```normalize```, ```isIdentityEdge```, etc) have been removed.

+* Boolean (MDD or MXD) Intersection, Union, Difference, and Complement operations have been rewritten using the new compute table and operation interfaces.